Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 Horseback riders on Löngufjörur Beach, Snæfellsnes, Iceland.

-In the morning you head to the south to the Snaefellsnes peninsula you can make a short detour to Haukadalur to visit the reconstruction of the home of Erik the Red, who settled later in Greenland with his son Leifur Eiriksson, the first white man sailing to America.
-This chapter in Viking history is told in the museum there.
+In the morning you head to the Snæfellsnes peninsula.
+You can make a short detour to Haukadalur to visit the reconstruction of the home of Erik the Red, who settled later in Greenland with his son Leifur Eiriksson, the first white man sailing to America.

 Day Day 10